Jean Whitehead

+Biography

 She was a member of the Liverpool Harriers & AC and aged just 18 established a new record of 18 ft 9ins (5.71 m) in winning the Northern Senior title in 1955.

+Whitehead finished third behind Jean Desforges in the long jump event at the 1954 WAAA Championships and repeated the performance twice more at the 1956 WAAA Championships and 1957 WAAA Championships but this time behind Sheila Hoskin and Christina Persighetti respectively.